weezy20/zv/README.md

 zv clean | rm                          # Remove Zig versions interactively.
-Additionally cleans up downloads cache, temporary download artifacts. zv clean | rm <version | all>          # Clean up all zv-managed installations using `all` or just a single one (e.g., zv clean 0.14). zv clean 0.14,0.14.0                   # Clean up multiple Zig installations using a comma-separated list. zv clean --except <version>            # Clean up every version except the version mentioned as argument to --except <version>
-zv rm master                           # Clean up the `master` branch toolchain. zv setup                               # Set up shell environment for zv with interactive prompts (use --no-interactive for automation) zv sync                                # Resync community mirrors list from [ziglang.org/download/community-mirrors.txt]; also force resync of index to fetch latest nightly builds. zv help                                # Detailed instructions for zv.
+Additionally cleans up downloads cache, temporary download artifacts. zv clean | rm <version | all>          # Clean up all zv-managed installations using `all` or just a single one (e.g., zv clean 0.14). zv clean 0.14,0.14.0                   # Clean up multiple Zig installations using a comma-separated list. zv clean --except <version,*>          # Clean up every version except the version mentioned as argument to --except <version> where <version> maybe a comma separated list of ZigVersions.
+E.g. (zv clean --except 0.14.1,master@0.16.0-dev.565+f50c64797,stable@0.15.1) zv rm master                           # Clean up the `master` branch toolchain. zv rm master --outdated                # Clean up any older master versions in the master folder that don't match latest `master` zv setup                               # Set up shell environment for zv with interactive prompts (use --no-interactive for automation) zv sync                                # Resync community mirrors list from [ziglang.org/download/community-mirrors.txt]; also force resync of index to fetch latest nightly builds. zv help                                # Detailed instructions for zv.
 Use `--help` for long help or `-h` for short help with a subcommand.